 "When you heat water slowly, you create a convection cell in the container.
 Hot water rises, and cold water sinks.
 This continues until all the water reaches boiling point," he said.
 "The medium then becomes turbulent, the convection cell is destroyed, and the energy spreads indiscriminately in all directions.
 This also happens in magnetically confined plasma.
 Its occurrence prevents the creation of a self-organized system that sustains an undesirable associated electromagnetic wave.
 There isn't enough coherence for waves to be generated.
 So the loss of energy that would end the fusion process doesn't occur.

-"Duarte had already published a paper on this model during his Ph.D. research, but no one had performed an experiment to control the level of turbulence and see if the model applied or not.
-This has now been conducted by General Atomics at DIII-D, specifically in order to test the model, which was proven by the result."
+"Duarte had already published a paper on this model during his PhD research, but no one had performed an experiment to control the level of turbulence and see if the model applied or not.
+This has now been done by General Atomics at DIII-D, specifically in order to test the model, which was proven by the result."

 Experimental physicists already knew empirically how to induce higher or lower turbulence, but they did not know this would affect the spectral nature of waves associated with the particle structure.
 Duarte's contribution consists of identifying the key control mechanism and explaining why.
-In terms of technological applications, this establishes optimal turbulence—enough to prevent self-organized particle and energy loss, but not enough to have other undesirable effects on overall plasma confinement.
+In terms of technological applications, this helps establish optimal turbulence - enough to prevent self-organized particle and energy loss but not enough to have other undesirable effects on overall plasma confinement.

 Until now, tokamaks have been used on the laboratory scale.
 ITER will be the first prototype of a tokamak capable of generating electricity efficiently by nuclear fusion.
 The use of controlled nuclear fusion is not uncontroversial, but according to its advocates, it is safe, can produce a practically unlimited amount of power, and does not create radioactive waste, as do fission reactors.

 About São Paulo Research Foundation (FAPESP)